Nineteen Months Gone: 1955 Jaguar XK140 Roadster – Sold?

 August 27, 2021 Update – After a six-month absence following the expiration of their original listing, the seller of this vintage Jaguar we first featured in early February just posted a fresh listing.
 Unlike their original ad, this time the seller entered an asking price of $115,000.

 The E-Type (Later XKE) wasn’t the only Jaguar to ever stun the automotive world when it debuted.
 In 1948, Jaguar shocked a rebuilding world with its swoopy new XK120.
 Jaguar claimed the 120 stood for the car’s top speed capabilities.
-Needless to say, the Xk120 won a number of sports car racing titles both during and after production, including three straight LeMans titles from 1951 through 1953.
-The XK 120’s follow-up model was the XK140 introduced in late 1954 and sold as a 1955 model.
+The Xk120 won many sports car racing titles during and after production, including three straight LeMans titles from 1951 through 1953.
+The XK 120’s follow-up model was the XK140, introduced in late 1954 and sold as a 1955 model.
 Exterior changes that distinguished it from the XK120 included more substantial front and rear bumpers with over-riders and flashing turn signals above the front bumper.

-Jaguar produced the XK140 in three body styles: A fixed Head Coupé (“FHC”), a Drophead Coupé (“DHC”), and the Roadster (“OTS)” – for Open Two Seater) such as this restored burgundy over gray leather example we first came across in February 2021 on Craigslist in Lyons, Illinois (Chicago).
-With the new listing showing an asking price of $115,000, we’re now able to make true comparisons.
-Comparing the asking price to the Hagerty Insurance Online Valuation Tool confirms the seller’s ask falls between this guide’s #3 “Good” estimate of $92,800 and its #2 “Excellent” appraisal of $131,000.
-As a second data point, the Collector Car Market Review reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $108,000 and its #1 “Excellent” appraisal of $157,000.
+Jaguar produced the XK140 in three body styles: A fixed Head Coupé (“FHC”), a Drophead Coupé (“DHC”), and the Roadster (“OTS)” – for Open Two Seater) such as this restored burgundy over gray leather example we first came across in February 2021 in Lyons, Illinois (Chicago).
+With the new listing showing an asking price of $125,000, we can now make true comparisons.
+Comparing the asking price to the Hagerty Insurance Online Valuation Tool confirms the seller’s ask falls between this guide’s #3 “Good” estimate of $100,000 and its #2 “Excellent” appraisal of $169,000.
+As a second data point, the Collector Car Market Review reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $110,000 and its #1 “Excellent” appraisal of $160,000.

 The Hagerty Insurance Valuation Tool provides a nice synopsis of the XK140: